mawizorek/theatre-docs/venues/ogunquit-playhouse/electrics/lighting/circuits-and-dimmers.md

 <!--
 === ^^^ I want that to be true but it does not work on desktop at least. header and first column DO NOT freeze as scroll on the table.

-HOW DOES THIS MARKDOWN KNOW WHERE TO PASTE THE DATA IN THE RENDER???
 -->
 !!! warning "Blanks mean unknown, not empty"